 Horicon National Wildlife Refuge is a 3.1 mile moderately trafficked loop trail located near Waupun, Wisconsin that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until December.
+The trail offers a number of activity options and is best used from March until December.

 Horicon National Wildlife Refuge was established in 1941 to provide an undisturbed sanctuary for a number of migratory birds and waterfowl including the redhead duck as well as to provide opportunities for people to connect with nature.
 Horicon Marsh is a shallow, peat-filled lake bed scoured out of limestone by the Green Bay lobe of the massive Wisconsin glacier.
 The marsh itself is approximately 14 miles long and ranges from 3-5 miles in width.
 The northern two-thirds of Horicon Marsh is managed by the U.S. Fish & Wildlife Service as the 22,000 acre Horicon National Wildlife Refuge.
 The southern third of the marsh, 11,000 acres, is managed by the Wisconsin Department of Natural Resources as Horicon Marsh State Wildlife Area.
 At more than 33,000 acres, Horicon Marsh is one of the largest freshwater marshes in the United States and is a critical rest stop for thousands of migrating ducks and Canada geese.
 It is recognized as a Wetland of International Importance, as both Globally and State Important Bird Areas, and is also a unit of the Ice Age Scientific Reserve.